 - Add the beef and pork, onion, salt, garlic powder, and black pepper.

 - Cook and stir, breaking up the meat as you go, until the meat is no longer pink, about 5 minutes.

 - Stir in the chili powder, chipotle chili powder, and cumin, then transfer to the bottom a large slow cooker. (or add remaining ingredients into current Dutch oven)

 - Add the chopped sweet potatoes, quinoa, beer, 2 cups beef stock, crushed tomatoes, black beans and kidney beans.

 - Cover and cook on high for 3-4 hours or low for 5-6 hours, until the potatoes are tender.

-- Stir in additional chicken stock if the chili is thicker than you would like (I added about 1/2 cup extra).
+- Stir in additional beef stock if the chili is thicker than you would like (I added about 1/2 cup extra).